cesarvr/Spring-Boot/README.md

   oc start-build bc/spring-app
 ```

-After we complete this step, Openshift will deploy for us the following things:
+After we complete above step, Openshift will perform the following steps:

-- Jenkins instance, if this was created before then it jumps this step.
+- Jenkins instance.
+The step is skipped if it was already created.
-- Add a new pipeline project.
+- Add a new pipeline project and includes the above pipeline within this project.
-- Integration of this Pipeline project with Openshift console.

 ![Openshift UI](https://github.com/cesarvr/Spring-Boot/blob/master/docs/pipeline.png?raw=true)

+- Integrates with Openshift Console, this means that you can check the pipeline status from the dashboard.

 And thats it, you just need to setup your Webhooks and start working in your app.